 If necessary, scroll to the right of the screen and click the download link.
 A new window will appear in which you will be asked again to enter your user data.
 Please be sure to enter your username in the following form: username@ad.uni-leipzig.de

 You will be shown a PDF document that you can save and print out.
-Further information can be found on the website of the Studentensekretariat.
+Further information can be found on the website of the Student Office.

-First, please submit an application for exmatriculation to the Studentensekretariat.
+First, please submit an application for exmatriculation to the Student Office.
 As soon as the application has been processed, the certificate of exmatriculation is uploaded to AlmaWeb.
-The application and further information on the exmatriculationn can be found on the website of the Studentensekretariat.
+The application and further information on the exmatriculation can be found on the website of the Student Office.

 Module Registration